Length of Eligibility

 Initial Payment Deadline

 You must qualify to receive your initial DSF scholarship award payment by December 31 of the year after your high school graduation to be eligible to re-apply for DSF in future years.
-For example, if you graduated from high school in 2020, you must receive your first DSF scholarship award payment by December 31, 2021, to be eligible to apply for the scholarship for future years.
+For example, if you graduate from high school in 2022, you must receive your first DSF scholarship award payment by December 31, 2023, to be eligible to apply for the scholarship for future years.

 Program Extension Request